On Joint Functional Calculus For Ritt Operators: Notations and main results

 \begin{proof}[\bf Proof of Theorem (\ref{CLASS})] Form Theorem \eqref{DIAL} we have $\mathbf T$ admits joint isometric loose dilation.
 As $T_i$ satisfies $H^\infty$-functional calculus for each $i=1,\dots,n$ by \cite{ALM} we have $T_i$'s are $R$-Ritt.
 This proves $(1)\Rightarrow (2)$.

-No we will show $(2)\Rightarrow (3)$.
-Let $j=(j_1,\dots,j_n)\in \Z^n$ and a polynomial $P(z)=\sum\limits_{j\in F}\alpha_j z^j$ where $F$ is a finite set in $\Z^n_+$ and $z\in\mathbb Z^n$.
-Consider the convolution operator on $l_p(\mathbb Z^n)$ given by $a\mapsto k*a$ where, $k= \alpha_j$ if each co-ordinate of $j$ are non-negative and zero otherwise.
-Define the transferred operator for $f\in L^p(\Omega)$ (where $U_i$'s and $\Omega$ are as in Theorem \eqref{DIAL}).
-By a matrix-valued version of Coifmann-Weiss general transference principle (Theorem 5.2.1, \cite{FE}) and Lemma \eqref{EQU}, we have for some constant $C>0,$ the estimate $(3)\Rightarrow(4)$ is trivial.
-Now for the remaining we have $T_i$'s are $R$-Ritt and $p$-polynomially bounded by \cite{FM} and \cite{ALM} the tuple $(I-T_1,\dots,I-T_n)$ satisfies joint bounded $H^\infty$-functional calculus.
-By Theorem \eqref{trans} and \cite{ALM} we have the required result. \end{proof} It is known that Ritt operators which are positive contractions admit bounded $H^\infty$-functional calculus \cite{AFL}, \cite{LX}.
+Assuming $(2),$ one can deduce $(3)$ by using a matrix-valued version of Coifmann-Weiss general transference principle (Theorem 5.2.1, \cite{FE}). $(3)\Rightarrow(4)$ is trivial.
+Now for the remaining we have each $T_i$ is $R$-Ritt and $p$-polynomially bounded by \cite{ALM}, $I-T_i$ has bounded $H^\infty(\Sigma_{\theta_i})$-functional calculus for some $\theta_i\in(0,\pi).$ Again by Theorem \eqref{trans}, \cite{ALM} and \cite{FM} we have the required result. \end{proof} It is known that Ritt operators which are positive contractions admit bounded $H^\infty$-functional calculus \cite{AFL}, \cite{LX}.
 So, by applying Theorem \eqref{CLASS} we have the following weak version of Akcoglu-Sucheston dilation theorem. \begin{corollary} Let $\mathbf{T}=(T_1,\dots,T_n)$ be an $n$-tuple of commuting Ritt operators which are also positive contraction on an $L^p$-space, $1<p<\infty.$ Then $\mathbf T$ admits a joint isometric loose dilation. \end{corollary}

-\begin{remark} Note that in above we use Theorem \eqref{trans} to prove that on $L^p$-spaces, $1<p<\infty$ if we have a commuting tuple of Ritt operators each of which admits a bounded $H^\infty$-functional calculus then the tuple admits a joint bounded $H^\infty$-functional calculus.
-It is possible to prove this fact by developing a Franks-Mcintosh \cite{FM} type decomposition of holomorphic functions defined on Stolz domain. \end{remark}